World Vision International Executive Office 1 Roundwood Avenue Stockley Park Uxbridge, Middlesex UB11 1FG, UK

 Quarterly for Field Offices / Annually for Support Offices

 Units of Aid

-World Vision is currently publishing institutional grants and each grant is the unit of aid and is largely dependent on the donor, sectors, recipient country, etc. Multi-country grants and grants held by consortia of offices within World Vision are all published as single activities.
+World Vision is currently publishing two separate types of data on the Registry related to its Field Offices (implement our programs) and Support Offices (fund our programs).
+For its Field Offices, World Vision International publishes on behalf of its Field Offices their expenditure by sector disaggregated by financial year and whether the programming is categorized as ‘development’ or ‘humanitarian’.
+Each field office is covered by one activity.
+For Support Offices, each institutional grant is the unit of aid and is largely dependent on the donor, sectors, recipient country, etc. Grant data should link clearly to the field activities, showing how those grants are part of a wider programming portfolio in that country.
+Multi-country grants and grants held by consortia of offices within World Vision are all published as single activities.
 Where World Vision is a member of a consortium led by another agency, that lead agency which distributes the funds on behalf of the consortium is identified as the donor.
-World Vision is currently exploring the publishing information about privately funded activities (aggregating investment in each sector within each country).

 Segmentation of Published Data